-I'm not suggesting you take it with you on the trail (although I wouldn't stop you if that's what floats your boat), but using one at home will help improve stamina and endurance.
+We're not suggesting you take it with you on the trail (although we wouldn't stop you if that's what floats your boat), but using one at home will help improve stamina and endurance.

 Using a jump rope is a great way to get your muscles ready for intense hiking sessions without putting too much stress on them.
 It's also a great way to strengthen your lungs and heart.